Preparation and verification of tensor network states: Verification schemes

 Let us note that what makes our setup special is not the fact that the knowledge of all $\langle Q\rangle$ allows to reconstruct the probability distribution -- such a complete tomography is possible in any scenario.
 Rather, what makes our construction special is that the verifier knows the required expectation values for all operators $\langle Q\rangle$ right away, whereas in a general tomography scheme, a computationally costly reconstruction procedure is required to obtain $P$ from measured expectation values.
 However, in order to compute a general expectation value $\langle Q\rangle$, the verifier still needs to collect an exponential amount of data from the prover: While it is sufficient to sample a small number of randomly chosen $Q$'s, most $Q$'s still have an exponential number of terms in their Pauli expansion \eqref{eq:O-Pauli-expansion}.
 The situation here can thus be somehow regarded as the reverse from that introduced in Ref.~\cite{aaronson2016complexitytheoretic}: While in that case, the verifier requires a polynomial number of measurements from the prover, it takes her an exponential time to check if they correspond to the correct probability (by computing the cross-entropy).
 In our case, the correct expectation values can be trivially computed, but one requires an exponential number of samples to obtain them.
 Note that computing the coefficients $o(\bm\gamma)$ of $Q$, which are needed to estimate its expectation value from the samples, might require exponential resources as well.

-\paragraph{Sampling strategies to reproduce $\langle Q\rangle$ for local $Q$.} As we have seen, checking some $\langle Q\rangle$, chosen at random from the set of \emph{all} $Q$, allows to verify that the prover is in possession of a quantum computer.
+\paragraph{Proposal for an efficient verification protocol and its security implications.} As we have seen, checking some $\langle Q\rangle$, chosen at random from the set of \emph{all} $Q$, allows to verify that the prover is in possession of a quantum computer.
 This, however, requires exponential resources, since a typical $Q$ involves a significant fraction of the Pauli terms acting on its support, that is, an exponential number, and moreover we require an exponential accuracy.
 A practical verification protocol must thus resort to testing only \emph{local} $Q$'s, that is, those which are supported on at most order $\log(N)$ sites, to an accuracy $1/\mathrm{poly}(N)$, as those can be sampled in $\mathrm{poly}(N)$ time.

 Thus, the question which arises is whether there is a way for the prover to efficiently sample from a distribution $P'$ which reproduces those local $\langle Q \rangle$ correctly, up to polynomial accuracy.